nsbgn/swayq/README.md

     i3jq 'ipc::subscribe(["window"]) | .container.name // empty'

-To run something within Sway or i3, add a line like this to your
+You can load a module with the `-m` flag.
+Modules are searched for in the current working directory, `~/.config/i3jq`, `~/.jq`, `$ORIGIN/../share/i3jq` and `$ORIGIN/../lib/jq`.
+To run an `i3jq` script within Sway or i3, add a line like this to your configuration:
-configuration:

-    exec i3jq -f contrib/auto_exit_fullscreen.jq
+    exec i3jq -m layout/master-stack

 Please view the `builtin_*.jq` filters for detailed information on the available modules and the functions defined within.